Baytown Township Groundwater Contamination Site

 TCE has been detected in approximately 400 private wells, primarily in Baytown and West Lakeland townships, but also in Bayport.
 Since 2002, the MPCA has provided bottled water and/or whole-house granular activated carbon (GAC) filters to every residence where TCE concentrations were at or above the HRL of 5 µg/L.

 TCE has also been detected in the Bayport municipal wells.
 Well #2 exceeded the federal Maximum Contaminant Level (MCL) of 5 µg/L in 2005.
 As a result, the MPCA constructed a water treatment system that removed TCE from the water pumped from this well.
 At this time, most of the drinking water for Bayport comes from Well #2.
-TCE concentrations in wells #3 and #4 have been increasing over time, with the most recent concentrations being 4.2 and 2.4 µg/L respectively.
+TCE concentrations in wells #3 and #4 have been increasing over time, with the most recent concentrations being 4.3 and 2.9 µg/L respectively.
+In 2015, the Minnesota legislature approved bonding funds that enabled the city and MPCA to connect well #3 to the treatment plant.
+Wells #2 and #3 are now the primary water supply wells and the treated water from them contains no detectable TCE; well #4 is used as an emergency back-up well.

 Go to > top.

-MDH will review all of the data and prepare a Site Review and Update report; this will likely be released in 2015.
+MDH will review all of the data and prepare a Site Review and Update report.
 MDH’s Well Management program will also review the data and determine whether the boundaries of the SWCA need to be expanded.

 State and local government representatives will also consider what, if any, alternate, long-term solutions are available for providing a clean water supply to the Baytown-West Lakeland Township area.
 Bayport city officials are already working with MPCA and MDH to explore options for reducing TCE levels in their water supply.